Trow-Registry/trow/INSTALL.md

 ### Troubleshooting

-If you get an error when pushing, check the logs for the Trow pod:
+If you get an error when pushing, check the logs for the Trow pod e.g:

 ```
 $ kubectl logs trow-deploy-5cf9bccdcc-g28vq -n kube-public